 Appraisers are accountable to document how they determined the adjustments used within their appraisals and the criteria used to select comps.
 Redstone uses an analytical process to assist in determining the adjustments as well as documenting the selection process for comparables.
 In addition, a 1004MC is completed.

-Video training is available by going to the Getting Started with Redstone selection under the Support tab at AppraisalWorld's website.
-A Redstone User Guide and Regression Overview are available under the Help drop-down menu within the Redstone software program and on the Getting Started webpage.
+Video training is available by logging into your AppraisalWorld My Office account.
+Click on the Redstone icon in the My Desktop Software section: Click on "Redstone Training" to watch the Redsone training video.
+You may also download the Redstone User Guide and Regression Overview documents.
 Free technical support is available Monday – Friday, 8:00 a.m. to 5:00 p.m.
 Pacific Time.
-You may send an email to email@example.com, click on Request Support under the Help drop-down menu in Redstone or call 1-866-445-8367 ext.
-313
+You may send an email to email@example.com, click on Request Support under the Help drop-down menu in Redstone or call 1-800-662-8727

 Single family homes, condominiums and townhomes.